 An Experiment on a Bird in the Air Pump is a remarkable 1768 oil-on-canvas painting.
 It depicts a period of time characterized by a great upheaval in philosophical thought – a high point of the Age of the Enlightenment that saw the fascination with a mechanical philosophy defined by reasoned knowledge and empirical method and that […]

 Whenever we speak of the truth, we tend to divide it along a certain objective-subjective dichotomy.
 But, the very idea that that there is such a thing as “subjective truth” hardly does justice to the concept of truth itself.
 The term “subjective truth” is largely an oxymoron and has given rise to common philosophical tendencies […]

 It can be argued that the birth of modern science in the 17th Century has relegated much of philosophy’s influence, overtaking its epistemological capability.
 The dissolution of philosophy into the the natural sciences saw increasing attempts to redefine philosophy in the face of an ever-increasing scientific eclipse.
 In fact, much of philosophy, today, can be […]

 Mysticism quite often reinforces itself by delimiting the bounds of reason.
 It thrives on absolving itself of rational justification.
 This complacent evasion of intellectual responsibility, which the mystical realm so often enjoys, allows it to suspend the very thing that holds it into account.
 The scientific process is accused of being dogmatically reductionist and biasedly […]

 Whenever science is praised, its advances are often exemplified in light of the enormous practical benefits through which they had eased the labours of human life.
 The prolongation of life, the construction of machinery, the improvement of welfare are themes that give a somewhat distorted impression of science as solely an enterprise for practical gain, serviced entirely […]

-It only takes the rational discipline of the scientific method to look beyond the filters of romanticism that the whimsical belief of human intuition so inconveniently sets upon our views of the natural world.
-The natural world operates not according to our prejudices of sense and subjective value but rather to the logical consequences of reasoned thought.
+It takes the processes of scientific thought to look beyond the prejudice that human intuition so inconveniently sets upon our views of the natural world.
+The natural world operates not according to our preconceptions and short-sight but rather according to logical consequences of reasoned thought.
 The fictional detective Sherlock Holmes once reflected that “it is […]

 For centuries, the nature of light has been a source of much wonder and study.
 The fascinating nature of light lends the spectacular vividness to the natural world that our senses perceive.
 The colour of the sky embellished with bluish and reddish hues, the glittering mosaic of rainbow layers bejeweled with iridescence, and the glamoring […]